marwanthestudent/Image_processing_tool/README.md

 # Image_processing_tool
-An image processing application that does, gaussian blur, sharpening, unsharpening and edge detection on an image.
+An image processing application that does sharpening and edge detection on an image.